rkudela/ifcb-test/Installation.md

 sudo service apache2 restart
 ```

+> Note: you will see a warning that begins "Could not reliably determine the server's fully qualified domain name".
+You can ignore this warning.

 If you are running Windows Firewall, you will need to make sure that it is not blocking TCP traffic on port 8888.

 ## Administration and security